Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 • Countering the effects of negative emotions

 In looking at the beneficial effects of positive emotions, the theory of “broaden and build” positive emotions applies, which basically holds that negative emotions (e.g., anxiety, depression, fear) force people to focus their attention, while positive emotions allow people to be more open to new ideas and new ways of thinking.
 Therefore, positive emotions improve creativity and problem-solving.
 It is also possible, that others may be more supportive to people who express positive emotions.
-In looking at victims, positive emotions such as gratitude, interest, and love helped people cope better and the people trying to support them be able to empathize more fully with them.
+In looking at victims, positive emotions such as gratitude, interest, and love helped people cope better and the people trying to support them were able to empathize more fully with them.

 Social Support

 People who have social support and high-quality relationships also show greater resiliency than those who have fewer social resources.
-There is much research and theory noting the benefits of social support to crime victims and victims who receive positive social support show better adjustment and decision making following their victimization.
-Support may help victims release troubling feelings or get a “reality check” about thoughts, actions, and feelings which are false or misdirected.
+There is much research and theory noting the benefits of social support to crime victims and victims who receive positive social support show better adjustment and decision-making following their victimization.
+Support may help victims release troubling feelings or get a “reality check” about thoughts, actions, and feelings that are false or misdirected.
 Further, it appears that even the belief that you have support can make the victim feel better, especially if anger is an issue.

 Both natural supports (e.g., family, friends) and professional supports (e.g., police, lawyer, clergy, medical services, mental health services, victims’ assistance services) can offer help to the victim.
-Although the decision regarding where to go for support lies with the victim, those who use natural supports are also more likely to seek professional help, especially if they felt positively supported.
+Although the decision regarding where to go for support lies with the victim, those who use natural supports are also more likely to seek professional help, especially if they feel positively supported.
 Supportive people may provide information, companionship, reality checks, emotional support, or a safe place to live or interact.
 Support also seems to reduce the victim’s anxiety.
 This is why SCARS offers professionally moderated support groups in both English and Spanish.

 Socially Competent

 Perhaps it is not surprising that scam victims who are socially competent also tend to be more resilient.
-Social competency includes the person’s skills in communication, empathy and caring, and the capacity to positively connect to others.
+Social competency includes the person’s skills in communication, empathy, and caring, and the capacity to positively connect to others.
 This likely improves resiliency by helping the person successfully meet any needs and may increase the size and quality of the person’s support network.
 They also tend to make better support volunteers as well.

 Cognitive Skills

-Finally, victims that have good cognitive skills, such as intelligence and effective problem solving/planning skills are also related to being successful in facing life’s challenges.
+Finally, victims who have good cognitive skills, such as intelligence and effective problem-solving/planning skills are also related to being successful in facing life’s challenges.
 This makes sense in that the victim will have more internal personal resources from which to draw when dealing with problems.
 They may also be better able to examine and choose between different options.
 Much of the negative coping we see in our support activities is simply the person believing it is the best option they have to deal with the problem.
 People with greater cognitive skills should be able to generate more options (both positive and negative) and may be more likely to choose those options with fewer negative effects.

 It is reassuring for many victims to know that many of the elements that relate to resiliency are present in how they deal with the aftermath of the crime.